ericwlange/AndroidJSCore/README.md

 and then re-run `hemroid install javascriptcore`.

     % git clone https://github.com/ericwlange/hemroid.git
+    % git checkout tags/AndroidJSCore-3.0.1
     % export PATH=$PATH:$PWD/hemroid
     % export ANDROID_NDK=/path/to/ndk
     % export ANDROID_SDK=/path/to/sdk
     % hemroid install javascriptcore

+Upon successful completion of the build, the JavaScriptCore libraries will be located at `$PWD/hemroid/vault/hemroot/**/libjavascriptcore-4.0.so`, where `**` represents each of the seven different ABIs (`armeabi`, `armeabi-v7a`, `arm64-v8a`, `x86`, `x86_64`, `mips` and `mips64`).
+You will need to copy those libraries into `AndroidJSCore/AndroidJSCore-library/jni/lib/**/` and then perform a clean build of AndroidJSCore.
+You might want to blow away all `intermediates` and `obj` directories to be 100% sure your new library doesn't get passed over due to an old cached version.

 Note that `hemroid` requires [GIT LFS](https://git-lfs.github.com/).
 If you don't already have it installed, you will need to install it.